 Bringing Contract Teams to the Table

-On a brighter note, nearly half those surveyed say they are taking a different approach and bringing contracts and contracting teams into the sourcing process.
+On a brighter note, nearly half those surveyed say they are taking a different approach and bringing contracts and contracting teams into the procurement process.

 According to the survey, 29% of companies invite legal and commercial teams to actively collaborate in the process.
 These companies are well on their way to tackling the challenges above.
 Contracting teams can bring contracting best-practices into the buying process to advise sourcing managers on what kind of contract language helps the business.
 Still, though, collaboration only goes so far.